sts10/compound-passphrase-list-safety-checker/readme.markdown

 ## Newer version

 [A newer version of this program is available](https://github.com/sts10/csafe).
-Informally, it is much **slower** than this program, but it should **preserve more words** when creating a compound-safe version of the inputted word list.
+It should **preserve more words** when creating a compound-safe version of the inputted word list, and I think it's faster than this program.
+It also has tests.

 ## Disclosures